Ellen Pompeo Promises Meredith Is "Not Completely Gone" From "Grey's Anatomy"

 Pompeo also hinted way back then at her potential return to the show.
 "This isn't your first time on the rollercoaster," she added.
 "You know the show must go on and I'll definitely be back to visit.
 With a lot of love and immense gratitude XoE 🙏🏼❤️".

-As for her upcoming role, all we know right now is that Hulu has greenlit eight episodes centered around a Midwestern family who adopt who they think is an 8-year-old girl with a rare form of dwarfism.
+As for Pompeo's upcoming Hulu role, the streamer has green-lit eight episodes centered around a Midwestern family who adopt who they think is an 8-year-old girl with a rare form of dwarfism.
 However, they soon begin to question her identity, throwing their own relationships into turmoil as they discover that she might not be exactly who she says she is.

 The show is based on the true story of a woman named Natalia Grace Barnett, whose official age was changed from 8 to 22 in a 2012 court order, per Journal & Courier, though the case has continued to develop since then.
 In addition to acting in the show, Pompeo also serves as an executive producer, working alongside Katie Robbins ("The Affair"), Erin Levy ("Mad Men"), and a few other members of her Calamity Jane production company.